Docs: Requirements

 Many privileges are available at a database (schema) level of granularity.
 For simplicity, you can grant these privileges ON *.* in order to apply to all schemas if you wish.
 Alternatively, you can grant these privileges on each relevant schema separately.

 If granting them on each schema separately, be sure to do so for all of your relevant application schemas.
-You may also need to grant these same privileges for Skeema’s workspace schema: as described in the FAQ, most Skeema commands need to perform operations in a temporary schema that is created, used, and then dropped for each command invocation.
-By default, this database is named _skeema_tmp and is located on each DB instance that Skeema interacts with.
+You may also need to grant these same privileges for Skeema’s workspace schema: most Skeema commands need to perform operations in a temporary schema that is created, used, and then dropped for each command invocation.
+By default, this database is named _skeema_tmp and is located on each DB server that Skeema interacts with.

 You don’t need to grant explicit privileges on the built-in system schemas.
 Although Skeema interacts extensively with information_schema, the server provides appropriate access automatically based on other privilege grants.
 Skeema does not interact with the performance_schema or sys schemas.
 Meanwhile in the mysql schema, Skeema will query mysql.proc (if available) in order to speed up introspection of stored procedures and functions, but this is not mandatory.